Latest Blogs

-Talbot and Muir has reported a 66% increase in new SIPP cases compared to this time last year.
+Talbot and Muir reports 66% increase in new SIPP cases

 The firm also confirmed a continued interest in new SIPP property cases which, according to the company, proves they are still a ‘very popular asset despite concerns around Brexit’ and that ‘property remains a key investment in retirement planning.’